dyarawilliams/100-days-of-code/r1-log.md

 ### R1D27
 Re-learned about how to reuse code using functions in javascript, also how to make them accept parameters and return values.

+### R1D28
+Worked on the "fish tank" project on codeacademy's computer programming course.
+After I completed this I worked on Bootstrap 3.4.1.